mackey123/read-and-refer/README.md

 http://ami.responsivedesign.is/#

-- used for mock up
+- Used for mock up